Why Are Your Teeth Sensitive

 - Tooth Decay: A buildup of bacteria and plaque can cause tooth decay, and leave your teeth feeling sensitive.
 Visit your dentist for regular screenings and cleanings to prevent tooth decay and sensitivity.
 If you suffer from tooth decay, consider porcelain crowns to protect your dentin and restore your tooth.

 - Periodontal Disease: Receding gums can expose your tooth’s sensitive root and also cause extreme sensitivity.
 Learn more about preventing gum disease on our blog.

-Your mouth’s best lines of defense against sensitivity are daily brushing and flossing, and regular cleanings from a dental professional.
+Your mouth’s best lines of defense against sensitivity are daily brushing and flossing, and regular professional teeth cleanings.
 Schedule your appointment with one of the best cosmetic dentist in Beverly Hills today and take your first step to preventing your teeth from sensitivity.